Konstantinosathlon/TeCommerce/README.md

 # TeCommerce

-TeCommerce is a project i made in React that uses [Commerce.js](https://commercejs.com/) as a database and cart handler.
+TeCommerce is an ecommerce project i made in React that uses [Commerce.js](https://commercejs.com/) as a database and cart handler.

 ## Screenshot